Emmanuelle Guyon, the mirror of your emotions

 It is important to distinguish unakite from epidosites, similar rocks dominated by epidote and often mistaken for unakite.
 Unlike the latter, epidosites generally do not contain pink feldspar, which serves as a key distinguishing factor.

-History, legends and beliefs about the unakite
+History, legends and beliefs about unakite

-Unakite was discovered in 1874 by M. Bradley, an American geologist, in the southern United States, specifically in the Unaka Range, the mountain chain that gave the stone its name.
+Unakite was discovered in 1874 by Mr. Bradley, an American geologist, in the southern United States, specifically in the Unaka Range, the mountain chain that gave the stone its name.
 This discovery generated great interest in the fields of geology and mineralogy, as it revealed a stone with a unique composition and remarkable beauty.
 Since then, unakite has become a sought-after gemstone, valued both for its aesthetic appeal and its virtues in lithotherapy.

 Although first identified in the United States, unakite has since been found in other parts of the world, including South Africa, Brazil, and China, where it is mined and worked for various applications.